Welcome Students!

 Frequently Asked Questions

-You can expect a session with your department in which you will:
+You can expect a session with your college in which you will:

 - Learn more about the College of Science and your department

-- Meet one-on-one with an Academic Advisor for quick first semester course planning (you will not receive a four year plan at Orientation)
+- Meet one-on-one with an Academic Advisor for quick first semester course planning (you will not receive a four year plan)

 - Learn how to use Schedule Builder